knightsUCF/CarRacing/Log.md

 We never anticipated desktop publishing, which turned out to be a competitive advantage.
 Maybe we weren’t smart enough.
 But we were smart enough to see that happening 9 - 12 months later.

 We changed our entire strategy to focus on desktop publishing.
-And that became the thing which got the mac into corporate America, where we could show the owners all the other wonderful things.
+And that became the thing which got the Mac into corporate America, where we could show the owners all the other wonderful things.

 The purpose is to create apps 5 - 10 times faster.